Road Tripping Western Australia, Part One

 We made our way up the coast to Jurien Bay, a small town right on the coast.

-It was time for some beach so we parked near to the shorefront and made our way along the boardwalk to the white sand beach.
+We were ready for some beach time, so we parked near to the shorefront and made our way along the boardwalk to the white sand beach.

 A small play park was situated just on the beach which gave Annabel a chance to get some exercise and have some fun.